PrimarySite/.github/README.md

 # .github
-Organisation-wide templates for Primarysire repositories
+Organisation-wide templates for Primarysite repositories.

 This special repository is currently used to introduce pull request templates across the organisation's repositories.